Vaguery/Answer-Factory/readme.md

 * generating new design automation projects
 * Nudge, a Turing-complete programming language for readable genetic programming
-* standard genetic programming search operators
+* some standard genetic programming search operators
-* a standard suite of powerful metaheuristics
+* a standard suite of powerful metaheuristic tools
 * full automated archiving of all solutions

+and is introducing

 * analytics and reporting
 * administrative tools for managing AnswerFactory daemons
 * reporting tools for exploring and directing search